3,900-Year-Old Egyptian Inscriptions Discovered At Mining Site

 Another question researchers are hoping to answer is how the Egyptian government managed to get water to the miners.
 Live Science reported that the nearest well is almost two miles from the area, and there is no knowing if that well was even around in the Middle Kingdom.

-Researchers are using several techniques, including 3D modeling and reflectance transformation imaging to help them find new inscriptions, search for more ancient remains and analyze past discoveries.
+Researchers are using several techniques, including 3D modeling and reflectance transformation imaging, to help them find new inscriptions, search for more ancient remains, and analyze past discoveries.